Eden-06/plantuml-petrinets/README.md

 # plantuml-petrinets

+> *"You love plantUML and Petri Nets, and you want to draw Petri Nets in plantUML?
+This is for you :heart:"*

 This is a small includable plantuml library for defining Petri Nets in [PlantUML](https://github.com/plantuml).
 This library provides the following macros: